 Basic considerations

-Personal information may be disclosed if it is considered to be of overall benefit or in the best interests to a patient whose capacity to consent is compromised.
+Personal information may be disclosed if it is considered to be of overall benefit or in the best interests to a patient whose capacity is lacking.
 In coming to a decision about whether to disclose personal information where capacity is lacking, you must make the care of the patient your first priority.
 You should also consider and respect the patient’s dignity and privacy, and also encourage the patient to be involved in the decision about disclosing their personal information as far as they are able and willing to.

 Is it possible to consult with others who are close to the patient (such as family and close friends) concerning matters relating to their beliefs and values, when coming to a decision on whether the disclosure being considered would be in the best interests of the patient?
 Likewise, do the wider healthcare team know of any relevant information concerning the patient’s wishes?
 While there may be benefit in sharing information with a patient’s relatives, friends or carers in order to properly assess capacity, this does not provide a general right of access to a patient’s personal clinical data.
 Care must be taken not to disclose sensitive or otherwise irrelevant information about the patient’s medical history.